maggieddie/pushdownoo/README.md

 * Code changes such as case class must have parameters
 * Scala 2.9.1 works perfectly with Play 2.0.4

-### JVM -- compiled successfully on
+### JVM -- compiled successfully on the following options:

-    OpenJDK Runtime Environment (IcedTea6 1.11.5) (6b24-1.11.5-0ubuntu1~12.04.1)
+#### OpenJDK Runtime Environment (IcedTea6 1.11.5) (6b24-1.11.5-0ubuntu1~12.04.1).

-##### Old version can be compiled sucessfully in JDK 1.6, but not for the recent analyzer version (due to stack overflow compilation error)
+#### If you are on Mac, use JDK 6 or 7 later (Since compiling openJDK in mac is complicated and prone to fail).
+*However*, the default sbt configuration needs to be changed.

+Change  the sbt file in:
+   /usr/local/bin/sbt
+to the following lines:
+   #!/bin/sh
+   test -f ~/.sbtconfig && . ~/.sbtconfig
+   exec java -Xmx1024M -Xss2G  ${SBT_OPTS} -jar /usr/local/Cellar/sbt/0.13.0/libexec/sbt-launch.jar "$@"

+(You can change the stack size to 1024M or smaller)

+In this way, no stackoverflow compilation error using the native JRE on Mac.

 ### Graphviz